Marietas Islands’ Hidden Beach: How to Visit in 2023

 The Marietas Islands and its hidden beach comprise a world sanctuary of biodiversity and a majestic rarity of nature, enclosed in a semi-dome of stone.

 These islands are home to various bird species, including pelicans, frigate birds, and blue-footed boobies, as well as sea turtles and dolphins.

 However, the most famous attraction of the Marietas Islands is the hidden beach, a secluded paradise hidden within a cave that can only be accessed by swimming through a small opening in the rock.

 The Marietas Islands are a must-see for anyone visiting Puerto Vallarta, offering a unique and breathtaking experience that can’t be found anywhere else.

 Here is everything you need to know about these extraordinary ecosystems of Nayarit.

 How were the Marietas Islands formed?

 The Marietas Islands are of volcanic origin.
-These islands were formed by volcanic activity under the sea over millions of years.
+Over millions of years, these islands were formed by volcanic activity under the sea.

 The volcano’s cone grew until the crater reached the top of the sea’s surface, so the island appeared.